-- Betty and Veronica: Samus Aran and Princess Lana are rivals for Kevin's affections in the Captain N comics.
+- Betty and Veronica: Samus Aran and Princess Lana are rivals for Kevin's affections in the comics.

 - "Freaky Friday" Flip: Happens to Kevin and Duke in "A Dog's Life."

-- He Is Not My Boyfriend: Lana's response to Samus's inquiry about her relationship with Kevin.
+- He is Not My Boyfriend: Lana's response to Samus' inquiry about her relationship with Kevin.
 It doesn't stop her from being jealous, though.

-- Jerk with a Heart of Gold: Samus Aran almost goes ahead with some pretty questionable stuff to win Captain N's affections.
-In one issue where she and Princess Lana are in jail, she almost leaves Lana there when escaping.
-In another, she ends up in the Bad Future and rejoices that Lana is gone and she can have Kevin all to herself, despite the fact that, you know, the bad guys have taken over every world except the garbage planet where Kevin now lives, and by not going back in time and changing one thing she's screwing over everyone in Videoland (though she did have plans to help liberate Videoland in that future).
+- Jerk with a Heart of Gold: Samus Aran almost goes ahead with some pretty questionable stuff, to win Captain N's affections.
+In one issue, where she and Princess Lana are in jail, she almost leaves Lana there when escaping.
+In another, she ends up in the Bad Future, rejoices that Lana is gone and she can have Kevin all to herself, despite the fact that, you know, the bad guys have taken over every world, except the garbage planet where Kevin now lives, and by not going back in time, and changing one thing, she's screwing over everyone in Videoland (though she did have plans to help liberate Videoland in that future).
 She does go back in the end.